eclipse/ecf/README.md

 ## Eclipse Communications Framework

-ECF is a set of frameworks for building communication into applications.
+ECF is a set of frameworks for building communications into applications.

 ### Remote Services
 ECF provides a lightweight, modular, transport-independent, fully-compliant implementation of the OSGi Remote Services standard.